Glossary

 Owner

 The user; the address or public key (preferably a ) which is the ultimate owner of the user smart account.
-The owner is the only signing party authorized to take admin actions such as updating the account, updating the owner, and adding abstraction rules.
+The owner is the only signing party authorized to take admin actions such as updating the account, updating the owner, and adding transaction policies.

 Paymaster